 April 17 to May 13, 2020

-I realized, that instead of sulking and beating myself up because of not being prepared with this kind of situation, I might as well get up and do something productive instead.
+I realized, that instead of sulking and beating myself up because of not being prepared for this kind of situation, I might as well get up and do something productive instead.

-This situation made me understand that there’s a lot of things that I have no control over with.
+This situation made me understand that there’s a lot of things that I have no control over.
 But there are also certain things that are within my control, such as, my reaction to the situation.

 And so, I started writing articles.
 From April 17 up to today, I have written 24 articles including this one.
 I also started engaging myself with other FI bloggers on Twitter.
 A lot of my time was also spent reading and leaving comments on other people’s blogs.

-I also had my blog listed to four personal finance blog directories.
-Three of which have accepted my submission and I’m still waiting for the other one to respond.
+I also had my blog listed in four personal finance blog directories.
+Three of them have accepted my submission and I’m still waiting for the other one to respond.

 I also tweaked my layout a bit, added a header, adjusted the color, etc. I find myself spending more time tweaking my blog instead of writing content.
 It fascinates me.
 It’s like a robot toy that you can do a lot of customizations with.

 Note: Just ignore the ads on the right side.
 LOL!
 I don’t know what it is.

 Blogging Stats Surprises

 As I write my first blog anniversary post, I thought that I might as well check my Google Analytics to see what happened in the past year of blogging.
 And I was surprised.